 \subsection{Model-based DRL Methods for HVAC Control}

-Although the above-mentioned works are effective, there are two major drawbacks in training a DRL agent.
+Although the above-mentioned works are effective, there are two drawbacks in the process of training a DRL agent.
 Firstly, it is impractical to let the DRL agent to explore the state space fully in a real building environment since unacceptably high cost may be incurred\cite{Mason2019}\cite{Zou2019}\cite{Chen2019}.
 Secondly, it may take a long time for the DRL agent to learn an optimal policy if trained in a real-world environment\cite{Zou2019}\cite{Chen2019}.

-To reduce the dependency on a real building environment, many model-based DRL control methods have been developed\cite{Zou2019}\cite{Zhang2019}.
+To reduce the number of interactions with a real building environment, many model-based DRL control methods have been developed\cite{Zou2019}\cite{Zhang2019}.
 For example, Zhang \emph{et al.}\cite{Zhang2019} proposed and implemented a building energy model (BEM)-based DRL control framework for a novel radiant heating system in an existing office building.
-The proposed control framework consists of four steps as shown in Fig.~\ref{fig_3}, i.e., building energy modeling, model calibration, DRL training and real deployment.
-To be specific, EnergyPlus is used to develop a building energy model for the office building.
+The proposed framework consists of four steps as shown in Fig.~\ref{fig_6}, i.e., building energy modeling, model calibration, DRL training, and real deployment.
+To be specific, EnergyPlus software is used to develop a building energy model for the office building.
 Next, based on the observed data, the building energy model can be calibrated.
-Then, the calibrated building energy model is used as the simulator of environment to train the DRL agent off-line based on A3C algorithm.
-Finally, the learned optimal control policy will be deployed in the building automation system (BAS) for generating HVAC control signals in real-time.
-Experimental results show that the obtained DRL-based control strategy can reduce 16.7\% heating demand with more than 95\% probability compared with the rule-based control strategy.
+Then, the calibrated model is used as the simulator of environment for training the DRL agent off-line based on A3C algorithm.
+Finally, the learned control policy will be deployed in building automation system (BAS) for generating control signals in real-time.
+Experimental results showed that the obtained control strategy can reduce heating demand by 16.7\% compared with the rule-based control strategy.